 In year two, feedback follows a similar pattern to year one.
 You are also required to participate in a weekly writing workshop, in which you receive detailed feedback from your peers as well as your tutor.

-In year three, you receive regular feedback during your small-group specialist option seminar and one-to-one supervision on their research project.
+In year three, you receive regular feedback during your small-group specialist option seminar and one-to-one supervision on your research project.

 The Foundation Year is a great opportunity if you have the ability and enthusiasm to study for a degree, but do not yet have the qualifications required to enter directly onto our degree programmes.
 A significant part of the Foundation Year focuses upon core skills such as academic writing at HE level, becoming an independent learner, structuring academic work, critical thinking, time management and note taking.